Correlation Analysis in Pyleoclim#

 Create age ensemble#

-Hulu already had an age ensemble, but GISP2 doesn’t.
-For this, we use a Pyleoclim function called random_time_axis to create a 1000-member EnsembleSeries object with time perturbations of \(\pm100y\) with a 2% probability:
+Hulu already has an age ensemble, but GISP2 doesn’t.
+To generate a plausible one, we use a Pyleoclim function called random_time_axis to create a 1000-member EnsembleSeries object with time perturbations of \(\pm100y\) with a 2% probability:

 nEns = 1000